 - a.
 All uses of the petitioned material beyond what the petitioner has requested - b.
-All uses of the petitioned material in combination with other material(s) that have been already approved on the National List - c.
-All uses of the petitioned material in combination with other material(s) that are not found on the National List - d.
-Interactions of the petitioned material, not addressed by the petitioner, and that may involve materials currently on the National List. - e.
-Interactions of the petitioned material, not addressed by the petitioner, and that may involve materials not currently on the National List. - f.
-All possible manufacturing methods for a petitioned material. - g.
-Potential effects on public health and biodiversity - h.
-Environmental risks and hazards such as potential for developing pesticide resistance, or long-term effects on sustainability
+All uses of the petitioned material in combination with other material(s) that have been already approved on the same section of the National List

+- c.
+Interactions of the petitioned material, not addressed by the petitioner, and that may involve materials currently on the same section of the National List. - d.
+All possible manufacturing methods for a petitioned material. - e.
+Potential effects on public health and biodiversity - f.
+Environmental risks and hazards including, but not limited to potential for developing pesticide resistance, or long-term effects on sustainability